Updated for 2017!

 - Pockets: Zippered main + 2 exterior zip + 2 mesh side + 1 front stuff pocket

 As mentioned above, this list was updated in 2017, and I think this represents the best of the choices available at the moment.
 A few other, smaller companies have gotten in on the action, and some of them look quite similar to the options here (the Sea to Summit one, for example, has a million knockoffs).
-But each of these comes from a reputable company, and many of them are available through retailers that stand behind their products 100%, which is why I’ve included them here.
+But each of the options listed here comes from a reputable company, and many of them are available through retailers that stand behind their products 100%, which is why I’ve included them here.
+Some of the no-name brands popping up for dirt-cheap prices don’t quite fill me with confidence, and lifetime warranties, available from brands like Osprey, REI, LL Bean, and Eddie Bauer are what I’d prefer any day.